ravindu84/ravindu84/README.md

 # Hi there!
 I'm Ravindu 👋 🇱🇰

-I'm a Tech Enthusiast and Developer working at **Sri Lanka Telecom (SLT)**.
+I'm a passionate Tech Enthusiast and Developer working at **Sri Lanka Telecom (SLT)**.
-I love playing with new technologies, building cool stuff, and experimenting with AI.
+I specialize in building innovative solutions, automating systems, and exploring the future of Web3 and AI.

 ---